ItzyBitzySpider/VulnGuard/README.md

 ## FAQ
 **So how does VulnGuard help prevent security incidents?**
 VulnGuard aligns itself towards shift-left testing by moving code vulnerability scanning earlier in the development lifecycle.
-Late testing has commonly resulted in vulnerabilities found later in the development lifecycle, requiring more work to rectify such errors - this is especially so when a unsafe package is added as a dependency.
-Instead of scanning code in CI testing when code is committed to a Git repository, VulnGuard scans code while the developer is still writing code locally.
-This allows users to rectify security issues earlier even before they are committed to the remote repository.
+Late testing has commonly resulted in vulnerabilities being found later in the development lifecycle, requiring more work to rectify - this is especially so when an unsafe package has been added as a dependency.
+Instead of scanning code in Continuous Integration (CI) testing after code has been committed to a Git repository, VulnGuard scans code while the developer is still writing code locally.
+This allows developers to rectify security issues earlier, even before they commit to a remote repository.

 **How is this different from other scanners out there** VulnGuard incorporates the best elements of existing scanners and solutions on the market.
 At present, VulnGuard supports RegEx and [Semgrep](https://semgrep.dev) checking.
 Semgrep is a "fast, open-source, static analysis tool for finding bugs at editor, commit and CI time".
-RegEx checks allows developers to add additional rules (on top of default rulesets) to capture for more security vulnerabilities.
+RegEx checks allows developers to add additional rules (on top of the default rulesets) to capture for more security vulnerabilities.
 In addition, VulnGuard incorporates dependency checking based on heuristics.
-This builds upon the existing work done by [SpaceRacoon](https://github.com/spaceraccoon/).
-The specific resources can be found under [References](#references)
+This builds upon the existing work done by [Spaceracoon](https://github.com/spaceraccoon/).
+The specific resources can be found under [References](#references).

 ## Future Improvements
 In future, AI???????????????/